 Latest business update for Southend businesses.

-The Roadmap to Recovery adheres to the timetable that the government set out earlier in the year.
-We are looking forward to a summer with fewer restrictions which is great news.
-To ensure that we continue to manage COVID-19 and reopen successfully and safely there are a few things to bear in mind.
+The Roadmap to Recovery took another step forward this week with non-essential retail and some hospitality coming back to life.
+We continue to look forward to a summer with fewer restrictions, which is great news.
+To ensure that we to keep managing COVID-19 and continue reopen successfully and safely there are a few things to bear in mind.

 - Keep up to date with the latest information

 - Encourage your staff to test regularly and take up the vaccine when offered

 - Report COVID-19 positive cases from your workplace to the council as soon as you are aware of them

 - Consider and manage the risk of your business reopening